hwsel/ProtectivePerturbation/README.md

 In `server/train.py`, `data_dir` and `gpu_id` needs to be customized based on the setting of your environment.
 The target model is set by `model_A`, and the auxiliary model is set by `model_B`.
 All available models can be found in `all_classifiers`, which is defined in `server/utils/all_classifiers.py`.
 Change other parameters in `MODULE args` or `TRAINER args` if you'd like to customize the model.

+### Start Training

-You can also use command line instead, for example:
+After you have modified the parameters in `server/train.py`, you can simply run it in PyCharm.
+You can also use command line instead to set the parameters and start the training, for example:

 ```shell
 python train.py \